carnager/rofi-pass/README.md

 ## Alternative

-jreinert has written a roughly compatible tool to rofi-pass.
+jreinert has written the roughly compatible tool [autopass](https://github.com/jreinert/autopass).
 It has less features, but definately saner code.
-Also he provided a nice little script called `passed` to change your fieldnames. [autopass](https://github.com/jreinert/passed)
+Also he provided a nice little script called `passed` to change your fieldnames. [link](https://github.com/jreinert/passed)